Bindu Nayak, MD

 endocrinology training at Georgetown University Medical Center in

-Washington DC.
+Washington, D.C.
 I have been in Washington state since 2009.
 After moving

-from the south to Washington DC and then to Washington state, I can
+from the South to Washington, D.C. and then to Washington state, I can

 honestly say that I think the Pacific Northwest is the best!